Broccoli Stir-Fry gets a sweet-and-tart upgrade with blood oranges. Make this quick and easy dinner recipe in under 30 minutes!

 Heat oil in a large wok or skillet over medium-high heat.
 Stir in onion and cook 3 minutes, or until translucent.
 Stir in broccoli, edamame, garlic, ginger, and tamari, and cook and stir continuously 6-9 minutes, or until broccoli is tender.
 Remove from heat and stir in blood orange, almonds, sesame oil, and lime.

-Serve with cooked brown rice or grain of choice if desired.
+Serve with cooked brown rice (use thawed frozen rice or prepare in advance) if desired.

 To thinly slice onion, use mandolin slicer set to ⅛ inch.